compSPI/reduceSPI/README.md

     pre-commit install

 With this hook, your code will be automatically formatted with our style conventions.
-If the pre-commit hook marks "Failed" upon commit, this means that your code was not correctly formatted, but has been re-formatted by the hook.
+If the pre-commit hooks black and isort mark "Failed" upon commit, this means that your code was not correctly formatted, but has been re-formatted by the hooks.
 Re-commit the result and check that the pre-commit marks "Passed".

+Note that the hooks do not reformat docstrings automatically.
+If hooks failed with an error related to the documentation, you should correct this error yourself, commit the result and check that the pre-commit marks "Passed".

 See our [contributing](https://github.com/compspi/compspi/blob/master/docs/contributing.rst) guidelines!